laxerrrr/based64-addon/README.md

 You can expect a cleaner, and more featureful Based64 experience in the future.

+### Coming Soon

+- Sending and recieving images in chat through imgur.
+- Other forms of encoding.

 ## License

 This project is available under the CC0 license.
 Feel free to use it for your own projects.